aibolem/vexflow-wiki-vexchords/Using-EasyScore.md

-If you've read the VexFlow Tutorial, you may have noticed that generating notation using the base API is tedious and tiresome.
+If you've read the VexFlow Tutorial, you may have noticed that generating notation using the base API can get tedious.
 Fortunately, VexFlow includes helper classes to ease this burden for you.
 Some of these are `Factory`, `System`, and `EasyScore`.

 ## About `Factory`, `System`, and `EasyScore`